vanallenlab/moalmanac-db/docs/content-changelog.md

 # Content Changelog
 The following changes have been made to the content catalogued within the Molecular Oncology Almanac knowledge base.

+## February 2023 release
+In this release, we add two recent precision oncology approvals from the FDA regarding ER signaling inhibition in two cancer types.

+Added entries:
+- (FDA) _ERBB2_ copy number amplifications and sensitivity to trastuzumab in combination with tucatinib in colorectal cancer.
+- (FDA) _ESR1_ somatic variants and sensitivity to elacestrant in breast cancer.

 ## January 2023 release
 In this release, we add two recent precision oncology approvals from the FDA.